 About Our OrganizationThe John Ben Snow Foundation

-The John Ben Snow Foundation is a private foundation governed by federal tax law and accordingly disburses funds to tax-exempt organizations approved by the Internal Revenue Service (IRS).
-The John Ben Snow Foundation focuses funding solely in Central New York (defined as Syracuse, NY and surrounding counties) across a range of program areas as detailed below while responding to the ever-changing needs of various segments of the population, especially to the needs of youth and people who are disadvantaged either physically or economically.
+The John Ben Snow Foundation is a private foundation that focuses funding for tax-exempt organizations primarily serving Central New York (defined as Onondaga County and its four surrounding counties of Cayuga, Cortland, Madison, and Oswego) across a range of program areas (detailed below) while responding to the ever-changing needs of various segments of the population, especially to the needs of youth and people who are disadvantaged either physically or economically.

 - Arts and Culture: This program offers grants that promote arts education and appreciation, particularly for young adults, via the development of educational curriculum, instruction, visiting artists, and performance support.